datatorch/documentation/docs/helm-charts.md

 Once your instance is created you can connection thought your `kubectl` client and deploy using the Helm instructions above.

-Connect your `kubectl` client using the following command:
+Connect to your `kubectl` client using the following command:

 ```bash
 az aks get-credentials \